How to Store Paddle Boards? [3 Ways & Instructions]

 Finding the right place helps your board last longer and stay in great shape for all your adventures.

 Quick Tip: Before you put your board away, give it a good cleaning first.
 Wash off salt and dirt, paying extra attention to the handles and bungee cords.
 This keeps your board looking and feeling its best.

 That’s it!
 Find a nice, dry place that’s not too hot or cold, and your paddle board will be ready and waiting for your next fun day out.

 How to Clean Your Paddle Board Before Tucking It Away

 Cleaning your paddle board is an investment in its longevity and your future aquatic thrill.
-Let's shed light on these actionable steps to make sure your board is fresh and ready for its next outing.
+Here are steps on how to clean a paddle board to make sure your board is fresh and ready for its next outing.

 - First Rinse: Start by giving your paddle board a good rinse with fresh water.
 This will remove any immediate dirt, sand, and especially salt that could corrode the material over time.

 - Soapy Clean: Up next, give it a wash with a gentle soap mixed with tap water.
 Avoid any strong chemicals that could harm your board.
 This step helps remove any stubborn grime or stains.